cloudevents/spec/README.md

 There is also the [CloudEvents Extension Attributes](https://github.com/cloudevents/spec/blob/master/extensions.md) document.

+## Community

+Learn more about the people and organizations who are creating a dynamic cloud native ecosystem by making our systems interopable with CloudEvents.

+* [Contributors](community/contributors.md): people and organizations who helped us get started or are actively working on the CloudEvents specification.
+* Coming soon: [demos & open source](community/README.md) -- if you have
+something to share about your use of CloudEvents, please submit a PR!

 ## Working Group process

 The CNCF Serverless WG is working to formalize the [specification](spec.md)